Bart-BK/compiler/README.md

 [test-03.ptg](https://github.com/Bart-BK/compiler/blob/master/teste-03.ptg)

 To use the compiler, use:

+    ./Lexic teste-01.ptg

-  ./Lexic teste-01.ptg (where the teste-01.ptg will be your code, who will be analised)
+Where the teste-01.ptg will be your code, who will be analised

 Author
 ------------------------